Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Overall percentage of completion has grown to 75-80%
  - Successfully implemented CRUD operations for Report a bug
  - The change that fixed the issue was adding @Service to the ReportBugServiceImpl which resolved the IllegalStatement error as well as creating a new instance of reportbug in the controller and adding its attribute

+#### Update for 4/14/22
+ - Overall percentage of completion is now around 80%
+ - Successfully implemented user registration and login.
+A new user is now able to create their own account from the create account page and log in with their new credentials as well.
+ - No major impediments came with this implementation.